-The following archaeological background draws on the Colchester Archaeological Trust report archive and the Colchester Historic Environment Record (CHER, ECC/MCC numbers) accessed via the Colchester Heritage Explorer (www.colchesterheritage.co.uk).
+The following archaeological background draws on the Colchester Archaeological Trust report archive and the Colchester Historic Environment Record (CHER numbers) accessed via the Colchester Heritage Explorer (www.colchesterheritage.co.uk).

 The development site is located in an area rich in archaeological remains.
 It lies within the Late Iron Age oppidum of Camulodunum, which was defined by a system of defensive dykes.
-The Lexden Dyke extends roughly north-south through Lexden Park 420m east of the development site (CAR 11, 34-45) with the Triple Dyke extending roughly north-south 400m to the west (CAR 11, 55-59).
+The Lexden Dyke extends roughly north-south through Lexden Park some 390m east of the development site (CAR 11, 34-45) with the Triple Dyke extending roughly north-south 450m to the west (ibid, 55-59).

-Lexden Mount (scheduled monument 1019963, MCC1536) is located 100m SW.
+Lexden Mount (Scheduled Ancient Monument number 1019963, MCC1536) is located approximately 88m to the southwest.
 It is a Roman barrow that was crudely excavated in 1910, although the mount appeared to have been largely disturbed.
-No burial was found in the centre of the mound and the only finds from the excavation as a whole consisted of Roman tiles and oyster shell (CAR 11).
+No burial was found in the centre of the mound and the only finds from the excavation as a whole consisted of Roman tiles and oyster shell (CAR 11, 85, 124).
 Despite this, Lexden Mount remains substantially intact.
 Further burials may remain undisturbed both beneath the barrow and within the sides of the mound.
 The mound itself will contain valuable evidence for the date and manner of its construction, and the old ground surface, sealed at the time of the barrow's construction, may retain evidence of funerary rituals or earlier activity within this part of the oppidum.
 The Mount is one of the more prominent funerary monuments of Camulodunum and, together with the other high status burial sites in the area (like Lexden Tumulus), provides significant insights into elite burial practices.

-The cropmark of a rectangular enclosure (MCC7710) was identified 170m to the south.
-Although it has subsequently been built over by the modern housing estate some remains may have survived.
-A Bronze Age bucket urn has also been found in Shakespeare Road (MCC7452) 340m SW, with other isolated finds nearby including a Palaeolithic handaxe (MCC8117), handaxe (MCC7739), and Late Iron Age (MCC7531) and Roman pottery (MCC7532).
+The cropmark of a rectangular enclosure (MCC7710) was identified roughly 150m to the south.
+Although it has subsequently been built over by the modern housing estate, some remains may have survived.
+Bronze Age bucket urns have been found in Shakespeare Road (MCC1315, MCC7452) to the southwest, with other isolated finds nearby including a Palaeolithic handaxe (MCC8117), handaxe (MCC7739), and Late Iron Age and Roman pottery (MCC7531; MCC7532).

-Slightly further away, the Lexden Tumulus lies approximately 685m SE (MCC1356).
-It is an Iron Age barrow excavated in 1924 which produced a rich Belgic burial with the remains of funerary bronzes, gold and silver objects and a coin with the head of Augustus mounted as a medallion.
+Slightly further away, the Lexden Tumulus lies approximately 685m southeast of the development site (MCC1356).
+It is an Iron Age barrow which, when excavated in 1924, was found to contain a rich Belgic burial with the remains of funerary bronzes, gold and silver objects and a coin with the head of Augustus mounted as a medallion.
 Various pottery finds date the burial (a cremation) to just before the Roman conquest.
-The burial mound has variably thought to be that of Addedomarus (CAR 11, 85-94, Foster 1986) or Tasciovanus (Philip Crummy, pers comm).
+The burial mound has variably thought to be that of Addedomarus (CAR 11, 85-94; Foster 1986) or Tasciovanus (Philip Crummy, pers comm).

-The development site is also situated within approximately 620m W of the core of the Lexden cemetery (CAR 9, 261; CAR 11, 164-169).
-This core, measuring around 75m across with at least 27 cremation burials, is centered on 20 St Clare Road and is of a Late Iron Age date (ibid).
-Later burials, 1st century BC to the 3rd century AD, were then more widely scattered throughout the area of St Clare Road, Fitzwalter Road and to the south of Lexden Road (CAR 11, 164-9).
+The development site is also situated approximately 620m west of the core of the Lexden cemetery.
+This core, measuring roughly 75m across with at least twenty-seven cremation burials, is centred on 20 St Clare Road and is of a Late Iron Age date.
+Later burials, 1st century BC to the 3rd century AD, were then more widely scattered throughout the area of St Clare Road, Fitzwalter Road and to the south of Lexden Road (CAR 9, 261; CAR 11, 164-9).

 CAT has undertaken various small monitoring works in close vicinity to the development site.
 Works near 11 Wordsworth Road (CAT Report 1011), 14 Marlowe Way (CAT Report 1181) and 4 Chaucer Way (CAT Report 1352) revealed no archaeologically significant features.
+An evaluation on land adjacent to Lexden Manor in May 2021 revealed an undated pit and ditch and a tree throw and natural feature (CAT Report 1678).